Lebed-kun/prompt-ql/README.md

 They receive all input data in the `DATA` channel;

 ### 2. Agent messaging commands
+They are useful for communicating API of some called agent to calling agent.
+They have been introduced since the v2.x version

- - `{~hello /}` - returns a set of ML models and external variables defined in given PromptQL instance.
+ - `{~hello /}` - returns a set of ML models, external variables and code embeddings.
+They're defined in given PromptQL instance.
 It's useful for acknowleding user or other automatic agent of given PromptQL agent capabilities.
 The command returns a JSON string with following structure:
  ```
    {
       "myModels": {